 The automotive industry is diverse.
-Festo provides flexible and integrated solutions: pneumatic, electric, or a blend of both technologies.
-This applies to both automobile manufacturers and tier 1 suppliers, as numerous examples demonstrate.
+Festo provides flexible and integrated solutions with pneumatics, electrics or a mix of both technologies – for both automotive manufacturers and tier 1 suppliers.
+There are numerous examples of such solutions.

 Producing twenty times more

 A twenty-fold increase in production was the goal of the Croatian car cosmetics company Alfa Car.
 To achieve this, the entire production cycle, housed in a new production plant, was automated.
 Festo supplied a complete solution for more than 200 process valves – including project management.